MUppenkamp/smart_cooking/README.md

 ### docker-compose up

-**NOTE: The Docker Desctop app musst be opened.
+**NOTE: The Docker Desktop app must be opened.